 Not having video is the #1 regret for newlyweds

 Statistics shows that not having a wedding video is the #1 regret for newlyweds.
-When most people think wedding video they imagine a big bulky camera with a blinding light attached to the top, and the end result being a 3 hour long out of focus, hard to hear, expensive home movie but the industry has changed.
-Today the wedding video has evolved into something as elegant and beautiful as great photos, while also bringing an emotional and sentimental value that static images just can't capture.
+When most people think wedding video they imagine a big bulky camera with a blinding light attached to the top, but the wedding video has evolved into something as elegant and beautiful as great photos, while also bringing an emotional and sentimental value that static images just can't capture.
 Today's wedding videos feel more like Hollywood movies than home movies.
-They are more artful, and use advanced cinematic techniques, and styles to truly makes your day look and feel as epic as the way you remember it.
-This transformation of skill and style has coincided at a time when nearly everyone has a smartphone or tablet, so you can take your beautiful and moving wedding film with you, and watch it anywhere, at anytime, and share it with anyone across multiple social platforms.
+This transformation of skill and style has coincided at a time when nearly everyone has a smartphone or tablet, so you can take your wedding film with you, and watch it anywhere, at anytime, and share it with anyone across multiple social platforms.

 "photos just aren’t enough to hold on to years later"

 "after the day you have been meticulously planning for months flies by in what feels like seconds, you will be desperate for a way to remember it!"

 Always hire a professional